int128/argocd-commenter/README.md

 See the examples in [e2e test fixtures](https://github.com/int128/argocd-commenter-e2e-test/pulls?q=is%3Apr+is%3Aclosed).

-## Example: Deployment
+## Example: GitHub Deployment notification

 In a complex deployment flow, you can receive a notification using GitHub [Deployments](https://docs.github.com/en/rest/reference/repos#deployments) API.
-For example, you can deploy a preview environment for a pull request.
+For example, if you deploy a preview environment for a pull request, you can receive notifications via GitHub Deployment.

 You need to create a Deployment to receive notifications.
 If an Application contains the following annotation,